A rich environment and lively seminar programme

 • If you are applying for a Heriot-Watt University programme, please check this website.
 Applications are reviewed continuously until June 15th, but early applications (preferably before the end of March) have the best chance of success.

-• If you are applying to GlaMS, please check this website.
+• If you are applying to AGQ CDT, please check this website.

 Identify your research interest and determine in which theme you wish to carry out your work.